Weddings24 Apr 20265 MIN

 Shobhita: I went to India twice before the wedding.
 The first time I went with all my inspiration pictures and Pinterest boards, met with a bunch of designers and placed orders.
 Then the next time we both went together for fittings when my outfits were ready.

 Shobhita: For the mehendi I wanted to wear a kaftan, which for me was a bit of a nod to my life in West Africa.
-Then for my wedding I chose an anarkali which everyone told me was out of trend but I realised, you know, I don’t care, I want to wear what I like.
+Then for my wedding I chose an anarkali which all the shops told me was out of trend but I realised, you know, I don’t care, I want to wear what I like.
 I had seen a lehenga with embroidery I liked at Saisha and I managed to ask her to use the same embroidery on an anarkali.
 I also knew that I wanted a veil, this is the only time in my life that I will get to wear one after all.

 The Nod Newsletter